schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 	- The caption should explain the data presented in the graph as well as any abbreviations used, and should link the symbol/line features with their corresponding variable.
 - Title
 	- Not typically used in publications.
 In presentations, you would typically use a title at the top of the slide, but not on the figure.

+## 8. Calculating Anomalies
+A temperature anomaly is a departure of a measured value from a reference or long-term average temperature.
+It can be calculated on many different timescales (day, week, year, decade, etc.) and is useful for visualizing trends and deviation from a mean value.
+Temperature anomalies are commonly used to convey information related to climate change

+Temperature anomalies are a common measure in climate science.